 Plan Your Route + Find Your Ferry

 Once you decide whether to fly into Phuket or Krabi, you can decide which islands to visit, which is no easy task.
-You can get a list of our favorite islands on the Thailand Destination Guide, but we’ve found that Koh Phi Phi and Koh Lanta, are typically the favorites (as you can see in the above itineraries).
+We’ve found that Koh Phi Phi and Koh Lanta, are typically the favorites (as you can see in the above itineraries).

 Once you know which islands you want to visit, you can start figuring out how to get there.
 That’s where these ferry schedules come in handy.
 You can view their list of connections to see if you can visit Koh Phi Phi, then take a ferry to Koh Lanta.
 Then from Koh Lanta, you can see that you can take a ferry from Koh Lanta to Railay Beach.
 This is my go-to site for finding island hopping ferries.